Ji Dengkui: Early People's Republic

 After Mao's Communist Party won the Civil War and established the People's Republic of China in 1949, Ji continued to serve as a local party official in Henan.
 In 1951, Ji met Mao for the first time during Mao's tour of Henan.
 Ji, then Deputy Party Secretary of Xuchang prefecture, reportedly gained the favour of Mao by giving straightforward answers to Mao's questions, and frankly admitted that he had killed innocent people by mistake during the Communist Revolution.
 Mao praised his work and Ji was soon promoted to Party Secretary of Xuchang, at the age of only 28.

+Ji worked at Luoyang Mining Equipment Factory, which was built in the mid-1950s as one of the key industrial projects which the USSR helped build during China's First Five-Year Plan.

 He served as the Party Secretary of Luoyang prefecture during the Great Leap Forward (1958 to 1961), and avoided implementing the catastrophic policies of other local leaders which caused extensive famine in Henan, especially in Xinyang prefecture.
 Few people died of hunger in Luoyang, while more than a million people starved to death in the infamous "Xinyang Incident".

 Mao Zedong visited Henan more than ten times before the start of the Cultural Revolution, and summoned Ji Dengkui for reporting whenever he was in the province.
 Although Mao was 30 years older than Ji, he publicly referred to Ji as his "old friend".
 Ji rose quickly within the party ranks, first to the provincial party committee as an alternate party secretary, and later to the national government.